slsu0424/slsu0424.github.io/_pages/about.md

 <p>I am a cloud architect, data science and AI practitioner, and health informatics strategist.
 This is a professional site to share my learnings on the evolving landscape of technology in healthcare.</p>

 <p>My background spans nearly two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
-I found my passion in building solutions, working on technologies ranging from databases to big data to AI.
+I found my passion in building solutions, working on technologies such as databases and SaaS to big data to AI.
 Over time, I also learned the complexities of the US healthcare system, and the challenges of bringing these solutions to market.</p>

-<p>My most memorable experiences helped me appreciate the capabilities of emerging technologies, and I remain optimistic about technologies that will change the way healthcare data is used.
+<p>My most memorable experiences revolved around commercializing emerging technologies, and I've often stood in awe of their impact in healthcare.
 Yet I believe it is more important to examine how and where such technology should be used.</p>

 <p>Advances in computing enable us to reimagine healthcare, and I dream of a future with better healthcare innovation and patient outcomes.</p>